-Adelaide is a relatively safe city by international standards and was rated Australia’s safest city in 2013.
-In 2015, Adelaide was again rated the world’s fifth most liveable city in a survey of 140 cities.
+Adelaide is a relatively safe city by international standards and was rated the world’s fifth most liveable city for the sixth consecutive year in 2017.
 Stability and safety were prominent factors, with Adelaide enjoying relatively low population density and crime levels.

-Althought relatively safe, it is still important for people who live in or visit the city to take steps towards their personal safety and security of their belongings.
+It is important for people who live in or visit the city to take steps towards their personal safety and security of their belongings.
 South Australia Police have a range of useful safety booklets and factsheets available on their website.

 Adelaide has six late-night managed taxi ranks, supported by City of Adelaide and the Taxi Council of SA.
 Managed taxi ranks are clearly signposted, well-lit, covered by CCTV and staffed by security personnel between midnight and 3am at a minimum – longer in West End ranks.
 The location of Adelaide’s managed taxi ranks can be found here.

-The City streets and squares are dry areas 24hrs a day, 7 days a week.
+The city streets and squares are dry areas 24hrs a day, 7 days a week.
 It is illegal to consume alcohol or carry an open liquor container in public space.
-Council is also currently trialling a timed Adelaide Park Lands dry area between 8pm and 11am the next day.
 The Adelaide Park Lands are a designated dry area between 8pm and 11am the next day, and this arrangement is due to expire on 22 September 2019.
 If you wish to consume alcohol during the times that is covered by a dry area you must obtain a liquor licence through Consumer and Business Services.

 City of Adelaide owns and maintains the City Safe CCTV network across the Adelaide CBD and North Adelaide.
 This network is monitored 24 hours a day, 7 days a week by a branch of SA Police.

-Council delivers or brokers initiatives for vulnerable people, including people experiencing homelessness in the city.
-We use a range of strategies to connect with the homelessness sector and support their activities including neighbourhood development, provision of community infrastructure (libraries and community centres) and community grant funding.
-We also have an active role in providing linkages and referrals for people sleeping rough in the city and the Adelaide Park Lands to relevant services that address housing and health needs.
-Council produces a guide to homelessness services that details the range of services available and their location.
-You can download a copy of the map here.
+The City of Adelaide delivers or brokers initiatives for vulnerable people, including people experiencing homelessness in the city.
+We use a range of strategies to connect with the homelessness sector and support their activities including neighbourhood development, provision of community infrastructure, community grant funding and providing linkages and referrals for people sleeping rough in the city.
+Download a copy of the homelessness services map here.

-For any further enquiries on Council’s safety initiatives, please contact the Customer Service Centre on (08) 8203 7203.
+For any further enquiries on City of Adelaide safety initiatives, please contact the Customer Service Centre on (08) 8203 7203.